bahaidev/textbrowser/README.md

 -   ***new TextBrowser(options)*** - Constructor which takes an options object with the following optional properties:

+    -   `namespace` - Namespace to use as a prefix for all `localStorage`, caching, or `indexedDB` usage.
+Defaults to `"textbrowser"` but this could clash with other *TextBrowser* projects on the same origin, so you should change for your project.
+(This setting might be used in the future for any other namespacing.)

     -   `files` - Path for the `files.json` containing meta-data on the files to be made available via the interface.
 Defaults to `"files.json"`.

+    -   `languages` - Path for the `languages.json` file containing meta-data on the languages to be displayed in the interface.
+Defaults to the `TextBrowser` project's `"appdata/languages.json"`.

+    -   `site` - Path for the `site.json` containing meta-data on the site.
+        Defaults to `site.json`.
+(Only used currently for localization, but may in the future provide surrounding navigation information such as breadcrumbs.)

     -   `stylesheets` - Array of stylesheet paths and/or of two-item arrays with stylesheet path and